dagger/dagger/RELEASING.md

 which publishes to [🐙
 github.com/dagger/dagger-go-sdk](https://github.com/dagger/dagger-go-sdk/tags).

-- [ ] After the newly published tag appears on [🐙
-  github.com/dagger/dagger-go-sdk](https://github.com/dagger/dagger-go-sdk/tags),
-  double-check that is was picked up by [pkg.go.dev](https://pkg.go.dev/dagger.io/dagger).
-You can manually request this new version via `open https://pkg.go.dev/dagger.io/dagger@v0.6.2`.
+- [x] After the newly published tag appears on [🐙 github.com/dagger/dagger-go-sdk](https://github.com/dagger/dagger-go-sdk/tags), double-check that is was picked up by [pkg.go.dev](https://pkg.go.dev/dagger.io/dagger).
+You can manually request this new version via `open https://pkg.go.dev/dagger.io/dagger@v0.6.3`.
   The new version can take up to `15mins` to appear, it's OK to move on.
-- [ ] Bump the Go SDK version in our internal mage CI targets.
+- [x] `3mins` Bump the Go SDK version in our internal mage CI targets.
 Submit a new PR when you are finished with the rest of the changes.

 ```console